Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Gauging Hamiltonians and Quantum States

 This is the equation that manifests the local symmetry, introduced to the system in the minimal coupling procedure, relating the gauge (electric) field to the matter, that existed before.
 In the process of gauging, we ``complete'' a physical setting that only had the matter field to one that involves the gauge field too.

-Suppose we wish to gauge a globally invariant Hamiltonian, or state, by introducing a gauge field that will satisfy this equation.
-That means that we have to solve it for the electric field.
-The problem is that such a solution is, in general, not unique (with the exceptions mentioned above): we have a single, non-vector differential (or difference, on the lattice) equation, for a vector field; for example, a general gauge invariant state could be a superposition of many different states satisfying the Gauss law, even if the matter charges are fixed.
-However, if we have no unique way to determine the gauge field configuration from the matter, it means we cannot gauge using a unitary transformation.
+Suppose, we wish to gauge a globally invariant Hamiltonian, or a state, by introducing a gauge field that will satisfy~\eqref{Gc}.
+For that, we have to solve the equation for the electric field.
+However, such a solution is, in general, not unique:~\eqref{Gc} is a single, non-vector differential (or difference, on the lattice) equation, for a vector field.
+A general gauge invariant state could be a superposition of many different states satisfying the Gauss law, even if the matter charges are fixed.
+If we have no unique way to determine the gauge field configuration from the matter, a unitary transformation cannot be used for gauging.

-We see, therefore, that gauging by a local unitary will generally not work.
-Indeed, in the process of minimal coupling we modify the Hamiltonian, and get something which is completely new, not the result of acting with a unitary operator: we really \emph{modify} the system, rather than \emph{transform} it.

-Hence, the only scenarios that allow one to gauge using a unitary and local transformation are those in which the Hamiltonian or the state to be gauged are constructed out of separate, non-interacting local parts, each of which could be separately gauged in a unique way.
-Only after gauging, one tailors the already gauged pieces together, and introduce nonlocal correlations.
-That is, we do not transform the whole object (Hamiltonian / state), but rather its building blocks, before connecting them. \emph{We do not transform, we modify.}
+We see, therefore, that gauging by a local unitary will generally not work: Minimally coupling is generally not a unitary modification of the system.
+The only scenarios that allow one to gauge using a unitary and local transformation are those in which the Hamiltonian or the state to be gauged are constructed out of separate, decoupled local parts, each of which could be separately gauged in a unique way.
+Only after gauging, one tailors the already gauged pieces together, and introduces nonlocal correlations.
+That is, we do not transform the whole object (Hamiltonian / state), but rather its building blocks, before connecting them.